dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 ### Best practices

-1. Implement tests that cover all code paths, including Acces Violations.
+1. Implement tests that cover all code paths, including Access Violations.
 2. Run tests for all hardware acceleration scenarios, use the existing environment variables to do that.
 3. Implement benchmarks that mimic real life scenarios, do not increase the complexity of your code when it's not beneficial for your end users.
 4. Prefer managed references over unsafe pointers to avoid pinning and safety issues.